Additionally, every round comes with its own unique set of rules and techniques to keep in mind.

 Once you have one, we recommend grouping up with other players who have tails, since really they’re the only ones you can trust.

 If you can swerve past the hammers without getting hit or get them to hit your character forward, you’re probably in the clear.
-Just remember to grab the crown with R2 (touching it won’t work).
+Just remember to grab the crown with R2 (simply touching it won’t work).

 Jump Showdown is almost exactly like Jump Club, except pieces of the stage break off as the round progresses.